 Advanced Google Analytics Settings

-To access plugin’s configuration page, go into your Joomla Backend, click on Extensions -> Plug-in Manager, click on System – Advanced Google Analytics and select Basic Options tab.
+To access plugin’s configuration page, go into your Joomla Backend, click on System -> Manage -> Plugins, click on System – Advanced Google Analytics.

-You should start the setup by getting your Property ID, which is required for the plugin to work properly.
-To get profile’s Property ID, enter into your Google Analytics account.
-The Property ID should be listed on the home screen, next to your profile name.
-Copy the Property ID, which should look something like this UA-XXXXXXXX-X, paste it in the plugin’s field called Google Analytics ID and apply the settings using the Save button.
+You should start the setup by getting your Property ID or Measurement ID (if you’re using the new Google Analytics 4) which is required for the plugin to work properly.
+Copy the Property ID or Measurement ID which should look something like this UA-YYYYYYYY-Y or G-YYYYYYY, paste it in the plugin’s field called Google Analytics ID and apply the settings using the Save button.

 The parameter called Domain Name should be filled in with your domain name or subdomain name (the www is required if your website uses www).